 - Normal: Does not generate the bursts.
 The normal Ethernet frames are sent. - Burst: Generate the bursts.
+This option can be set when the interface bit rate is 100 Gbps or less.

 Stream profile

 Allows you to specify and configure a profile type for the currently selected stream.
 Using the radio buttons, you can select the stream profile as either Data, Video or Voice.